nasa/fprime/docs/HowTo/develop-gds-plugins.md

 my_app = "my_app:MyApp"
 ```

-Once these files have been written, the plugin can be installed locally for testing with the following commmand:
+Once these files have been written, the plugin can be installed locally for testing with the following command:

 ```
 cd /path/to/plugin/directory